stelmo/eQuilibrator.jl/docs/src/examples.md

     unitless floats).
 However, any suitable unit may be used, they are internally converted into Kelvin and molar respectively.

-!!! note "Variable names"
-    While it is tempting to name a variable `temperature` or `ionic_strength`, these are the names of exported functions.
-Defining variables with these names will over-write these functions.

 !!! warning "Temperature"
     Please see the documentation of `eQuilibrator` or `equilibrator-api` about changing the temperature.